frapposelli/vagrant-vcloud/README.md

 vagrant-vcloud
 ==============

-Vagrant provider for VMware vCloud [STILL IN DEVELOPMENT]
+Vagrant provider for VMware vCloud

+Please note that this is NOT WORKING yet.